SPY ETF Update, 7/16/2024

-Currently, SPY’s five holdings with the highest upside potential are Broadcom (AVGO), Delta Air Lines (DAL), Wynn Resorts (WYNN), Warner Bros.
+Currently, SPY’s five holdings with the highest upside potential are Aptiv (APTV), AES (AES), Wynn Resorts (WYNN), Warner Bros.
 Discovery (WBD), and United Airlines Holdings (UAL).

-Meanwhile, its five holdings with the greatest downside potential are Loews (L), Arista Networks (ANET), Teradyne (TER), Qorvo (QRVO), and Tesla (TSLA).
+Meanwhile, its five holdings with the greatest downside potential are Loews (L), Altria Group (MO), Charter Communications (CHTR), Expeditors International (EXPD), and Tesla (TSLA).

 Revealingly, SPY’s ETF Smart Score is eight, implying that this ETF is likely to outperform the market.